Hottest YouTubers in Hong Kong – 7 of the Most Popular

 What is a YouTuber?

 You might think it’s as simple as recording some video and uploading it as is.
 And while many people take that approach, they’re not (usually) the ones who make it big.
 It may surprise you that it takes a lot of pre-production planning, sometimes a number of takes, and hours upon hours of editing to create the content you see being pumped out by the popular channels.
 Sometimes, there is a team of people that have worked on the videos you watch.
 Of course, though, this level of professionalism doesn’t spread across every piece of content that’s uploaded.

 And when you’re talking about 500 hours’ worth of video uploaded per minute, you can imagine there’s a LOT of subpar content to wade through to get to the good stuff.
 Unless that is, you go directly to the top players in the market – like the following 7 most popular YouTubers in Hong Kong right now (individuals, not brands).

 Where to from here?

 The common trend across these channels is quality content.
 Yes, it might seem obvious that uploading low-quality videos won’t do you or your brand any favours.
 But quality doesn’t just stop at video, sound and editing; it’s important to know your audience and figure out what type of content they really want.
 And whether you’re just starting out or have a bunch of videos already uploaded to your channel, always remember – the metrics should dictate the content you create.

 You can also run all your other social platforms with the same concept!
 Learn more about how you can grow your follower count like Hong Kong’s most popular KOL’s.

-Note – our list is not ordered by importance or metrics of the YouTuber, it was randomly generated.
-All of these YouTubers are equally awesome 💪🏼
+Note – our list is not ordered by importance or metrics of the YouTuber, it was randomly generated, but in all fairness, it is what we like.
+Anyhow, All of these YouTubers are equally awesome 💪🏼